Translating Subgraphs to Nodes Makes Simple GNNs Strong and Efficient for Subgraph Representation Learning: Experiments

-\paragraph{Training and Evaluation} In the original setting from the SubGNN paper, evaluation (i.e., validation and test) samples cannot be seen during the training stage.
+\paragraph{Training and evaluation} In the original setting from \citet{alsentzer2020subgraph}, evaluation (i.e., validation and test) subgraphs cannot be seen during the training stage.
 Following this protocol, we create different S2N graphs for each stage using train and evaluation sets of subgraphs ($\sS_{\txtrain}$ and $\sS_{\txeval}$).
-For the S2N translation, we use $\sS_{\txtrain}$ only in the training stage, and use both $\sS_{\txtrain} \cup \sS_{\txeval}$ in the evaluation stage.
-That is, we predict unseen nodes based on structures translated from $\sS_{\txtrain} \cup \sS_{\txeval}$ in the evaluation stage.
-In this respect, node classification on S2N translated graphs is inductive.
+For the S2N translation, we use $\sS_{\txtrain}$ only in the training stage and use both $\sS_{\txtrain} \cup \sS_{\txeval}$ in the evaluation stage.
+We predict unseen nodes based on structures translated from $\sS_{\txtrain} \cup \sS_{\txeval}$ in the evaluation stage.
+In this respect, node classification on S2N-translated graphs is inductive.